altanoncul/altanoncul/README.md

-i'm altan, i'm an economics student in the netherlands and trying to deal with glynet. also i have a website.
+i'm altan, i'm an economics student in the netherlands, founder of **kanal** istanbul fan club